Why It’s Okay If You Don’t Use the Hotel Gym on Holiday

 Working Out on Holiday: Do You Really Need To?

 The big question… We often feel like we should work out on holiday, to balance the all-inclusive food, cocktails, or extra desserts.
-But everything I stand for is that fitness isn’t about punishment.
+But everything I stand for, ditching the 'no pain, no gain' mentality, is that fitness isn't about punishment.

 Holidays aren’t meant to mirror your daily routine.
 They’re a chance to step back, recharge, and enjoy life in a different rhythm.